 Are you in the roleplaying game business or something?

 Nah.
 I do have a professional curiosity in tabletop game design, though.
 My day job is running Unwinnable, which consists of a site and two digital magazines dedicated to pop culture criticism (focusing on games).
 You’re on Unwinnable now, so go click around!
-If you dig our work, consider subscribing.
+If you dig our work, consider subscribing to the magazines.

 Does everything you post come from your personal collection?